tetrane/rvnbinresource/README.md

-# rvnbinresource: a library to write and read binary resources for REVEN.
+# rvnbinresource: a library to write and read binary resources for Reven.

 ## License